-Wylie Vision Care Provides Emergency Eye Care in Wylie, TX
+Wylie Vision Care Provides Emergency Eye Care in Wylie, Texas

 Eye injury and eye infection can both be painful and frightening experiences that require urgent medical treatment.
 If you suddenly find that your eye is red, swollen and/or oozing, or you suffer trauma to your eye from a foreign body or chemical substance, contact us to schedule an immediate eye exam.
 Located conveniently to serve you, we are your expert and compassionate emergency eye doctor near me.

-Our emergency eye doctor in Wylie, TX, is experienced and qualified to treat a wide range of ocular emergencies, including:
+Our emergency eye doctor in Wylie, Texas, is experienced and qualified to treat a wide range of ocular emergencies, including:

 - Eye infections